New York Electronic Art Festival 2017 – A Summer Celebration of 21st Century Art. A Harvestworks 40th Anniversary Event.

 The NYEAF will plug into a national and international network of electronic art festivals, bringing significant contemporary art and music to the city.
 NYEAF is produced by Harvestworks, an international digital media arts center with over 30 years of experience helping artists to get inside the electronics and to develop a hands-on, experimental and explorative approach to making art with technology.

-Produced by Harvestworks in partnership with the The Trust for Governors Island, Made in NY Media Center, Issue Project Room, California Institute for the Art and other partners with funds provided by the National Endowment for the Arts, the New York State Council on the Arts, the New York City Department of Cultural Affairs, mediaThefoundation, and Friends of Harvestworks.
+Produced by Harvestworks in partnership with the The Trust for Governors Island, Made in NY Media Center, Issue Project Room, California Institute for the Art and other partners with funds provided by the National Endowment for the Arts, the New York State Council on the Arts, the New York City Department of Cultural Affairs, mediaThefoundation, public funds from the New York State Council on the Arts’ 2017 Electronic Media and Film Presentation Funds Grant program, administered by The ARTS Council of the Southern Finger Lakes and Friends of Harvestworks.

 VENUES: The New York Electronic Art Festival will be held at venues including Building 7a in Nolan Park on Governors Island, Issue Project Room and Harvestworks.

 ABOUT HARVESTWORKS: Founded in 1977, Harvestworks offers an environment where artists can make work inspired and achieved by electronic media.
 Harvestworks helps the community at large to understand, assimilate, and make creative use of new and evolving technologies.
 Harvestworks creates a context for the appreciation of new work, advances both the art community and the public’s agenda for the use of technology in art; and brings together innovative practitioners from all branches of the arts by fostering collaborations across electronic media.